+3. DIFFICULTY IN APPLYING EXISTING METHODS FROM OTHER DOMAINS TO FAULT DIAGNOSIS.
 While LLMs and MLLMs have achieved remarkable success in domains such as NLP and computer vision, directly applying these models to machine fault diagnosis remains a significant challenge.
 Existing approaches like CLIP rely on aligning well-structured and semantically intuitive modalities.
 For example, images paired with textual descriptions often exhibit a clear and direct correspondence between visual and linguistic representations.
 However, this paradigm cannot easily transfer to the fault diagnosis domain.

-Vibration or other time-series signals carry complex and implicit information that is not readily interpretable.
+Vibration or other time series signals carry complex and implicit information that is not readily interpretable.
 Extracting meaningful insights from such data typically requires extensive domain knowledge and comprehensive understanding of the signal's temporal and spectral characteristics.
 Unlike images which offer intuitive patterns, the semantics of signals are abstract and context-dependent.
-As a result, simple signal-text alignment strategies fall short in underlying capturing the diagnostic knowledge.
+As a result, simple signal-text alignment strategies fall short in capturing the underlying diagnostic knowledge.

-Moreover, many current MLLM finetuning techniques rely heavily on instruction tuning, which often prioritizes similarity over actual comprehension.
+Moreover, many current MLLM fine-tuning techniques rely heavily on instruction tuning, which often prioritizes similarity over actual comprehension.
 In such scenarios, the model cannot well learn how to analyze the features of signals.
 Instead, it tends to generate responses based on superficial similarities to previously seen examples, leading to inaccurate fault diagnosis.
-This highlights the demands for adapted strategies domain that can incorporate signal-specific representations and expert knowledge into the learning process.
+This highlights the demands for domain-adapted strategies that can incorporate signal-specific representations and expert knowledge into the learning process.